EHRI Seminar in Greece on Holocaust Photography

 The Jewish Museum of Greece, Athens, 18-19 October 2018

 EHRI Seminar Readings of the Visual.
 Holocaust Photography and Education in the Digital Era

-Οn 18-19 October 2018, the Jewish Museum of Greece and the WP6 consortium of the EHRI II project organized an international workshop on “Readings of the Visual.
+Οn 18-19 October 2018, the Jewish Museum of Greece and EHRI organized an international workshop on “Readings of the Visual.
 Holocaust Photography and Education in the Digital Era” at the Netherlands Institute at Athens.
 Over the last decades, the visual has become a vital part of education as well as an important topic in academic discussions.
 The workshop “Readings of the Visual” aimed at rethinking the role of Holocaust photography in the educational process taking under consideration the demands of the digital era.
 In a time when various photographs are disseminated through several channels (tv, social media etc.), how do we make use of photographs in a meaningful and reflective way?
 What can we learn from the new digital practices?
 The workshop combined theoretical debates along with considerations of the educational experience and suggested new ways of making the most of Holocaust photography in the educational process.
 Speakers of various professional backgrounds, including historians, archivists, museum curators, photography specialists and other relevant researchers presented their work.